 I was brought up a Catholic and have an interest in world religions, though I’m not directly associated with any particular religion or belief system.

-On the desktop I employed Adobe Lightroom and Photoshop to process the image and then applied a vignette to help draw attention towards the face.
+On the desktop I employed Adobe Lightroom and Photoshop to process the image and then applied a vignette to darken the outside of the image and, thereby, help draw attention towards the face.

 Finally I sprinkled some fairy dust and applied a subtle amount of glow to produce deep blacks and smooth, glowing highlights.

 A very simple approach that produced quite a compelling result.

 Where ever your interest in photography lies you’ll find my private one-to-one photography courses the ideal vehicle to quickly elevate your photography up to the next level.

 I regularly work with people with all manner of needs including the following: